formerandroider/sasm/README.md

 ###### An assembly-like language syntactically similar to that of the Little Man Computer.

-**Note: No guarantee is made for the safety, security or operation of this software.
-Do not use in production, unless self-audited beforehand.**
+**Note: This was created as a project to learn C. No guarantee is made for the safety, security or operation of this software.
+Do not use in production, unless self-audited beforehand.
+Feel free to create issues or pull requests if you see bad code.**

 ## Compiling